 Majors & Minors

-Complete a Research Practicum in psychology in the senior year: PSYC 102 Research Practicum in Cognition and Perception; PSYC 104 Research Practicum in Language and Mind; PSYC 107 Research Practicum in Social Behavior and Cultural Mind; PSYC 108 Research Practicum in School-Based Interventions; PSYC 109 Research Practicum in Clinical Psychology and PSYC 110 Research Practicum in Cognitive Neuroscience.
-Students may enroll in these practica to conduct original empirical research for either a full credit or, in some cases, one-half credit, and may take these courses before the senior year without meeting the comprehensive requirement.
-When taking these courses to meet the comprehensive requirement, the student will participate in the Senior Comprehensive Conference (see below).
+1. Complete a research practicum in psychology in the senior year: PSYC 102 Research Practicum in Cognition and Perception; PSYC 103 Research Practicum in Behavioral Neuropharmacology; PSYC 104 Research Practicum in Language and Mind; PSYC 105 Research Practicum in Psychology and Neuroscience: Social Imitation; PSYC 106 Research Practicum in Cognitive Development; 108 Research Practicum in School-Based Interventions; 109 Research Practicum in Clinical Psychology.
+Students may enroll in these practica to conduct original empirical research for one-half (an option for some practica) or one credit, and may take these courses before the senior year without meeting the comprehensive requirement.
+When taking these courses to meet the comprehensive requirement, the student will normally enroll for one credit and participate in the Senior Research Poster Session.

-Senior Research Project (Psyc 098): This option is available to all majors.
-With the approval of the faculty, students will select a topic of their choice in psychology, and will write a substantial paper on the topic based on library research-and possibly some original empirical research.
-The paper may constitute a significant extension of a paper or papers written by the student previously for psychology courses, or it may address a topic on which the student has not written before.
-Students will be encouraged, but not required, to select topics that span more than one content area in psychology.
-In addition to submitting their written reports, students will participate in the department's senior research poster session.
-Students will receive one-half course credit for satisfactory work on the Senior Research Project, and a letter grade will be assigned.
-Students should enroll in the course in the fall semester.
+2. Complete PSYC 098 Senior Research Project.
+With the approval of the faculty, students may select a topic of their choice in psychology and write a substantial paper on the topic based on library research-and possibly some original empirical research.
+The paper may constitute a significant expansion and extension of a paper or papers written by the student previously for psychology courses, or it may address a topic on which the student has not written before.
+Students are encouraged, but not required, to select topics that span more than one content area in psychology.
+In addition to submitting their written reports, students participate in the Senior Research Poster Session.
+Students receive either one-half or one course credit for satisfactory work on the Senior Research Project, and a letter grade is assigned.
+Students normally enroll in the course in the fall semester.

-Senior Thesis Program: Admission by application only.
-Enrollment in 2 credits of senior thesis (Psyc 096-097)(one each semester of the senior year) is required.
+3. Complete PSYC 096-097 Senior Thesis.
+Admission to the senior thesis program is by application only.
+Enrollment in 2 credits of senior thesis, one each semester of the senior year, is required.
 We require that students wishing to prepare a senior thesis have averages at the high B level in psychology and overall.
 Application to the senior thesis program is usually made by the end of the junior year.
-Students with special majors (number 4, above) can satisfy the comprehensive requirement by writing a senior thesis or by completing a special comprehensive project.
-The list of faculty research interests included on the department's web page will help students identify the appropriate faculty member to consult when developing thesis plans.
-See http://www.swarthmore.edu/x11190.xml.
+The list of faculty research interests on the department's website will help students identify the appropriate faculty member to consult when developing thesis plans.